How to Switch Home Insurance Companies: Step-by-Step Guide for 2026

 Cons

-• Short-rate refund: A penalty is applied, reducing your refund by roughly 10%
+• Short-rate refund: A penalty is applied, typically reducing your refund by around 10%

-• Some policies have non-refundable policy fees that aren't returned
+• Some policies have minimum earned premium or non-refundable policy fees

 • Monthly payers rarely receive a refund since coverage was used as billed